WistantKode/responsive-car-website/README.md

 ### License

 This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.
+You are free to use and adapt this code for educational and personal purposes only.
+Commercial use is not allowed.

 Please see the LICENSE file for more details.
 In short, you are free to use and adapt this code for **educational and personal purposes only**.
 You are **not permitted** to use it for commercial activities.